Armonica/architecture/README.md

     For the moment I'm alone on this trip, so if you're waiting to use this is clearly too soon.

     I'm searching for people that think this trip is relevant and wants to participate.

     Lets try thinking the same way.

+    No `Grammar Nazi`, No killing procedures, No best practices, lets innovate and be cool.